sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 Well done!
 This is the first step in an iterative, GIT-centric, dev-ops orientated coding paradigm for SAS.

-You can work safely (locally) in a feature branch, deploy your code to a personal `appLoc`, test your code, before finally merging to a development or main/master branch.
+You can work safely (locally) in a feature branch, deploy your code to a personal `appLoc`, execute and test your code, before finally merging to a development or main/master branch.

 ![](https://camo.githubusercontent.com/ad8b29b31494a46a4c2526a8efa2e75743f974007a6a2eaf1fde8ce9d3159f28/68747470733a2f2f692e696d6775722e636f6d2f67495970354f472e706e67)